 - You have to proactively engage with resource owners to ensure they regularly review who has access to their resources.

-When to use access reviews?
+When should you use access reviews?

-- Too many users in privileged roles: It's a good idea to check how many users have administrative access, how many of them are Global Admininistrators, and if there are any invited guests or partners that have not been removed after being assigned to do an administrative task.
-You can recertify the role assignment users in Azure AD directory roles such as Global Administrators, or Azure resources roles such as User Access Administrator in the Azure AD Privileged Identity Management (PIM) experience.
+- Too many users in privileged roles: It's a good idea to check how many users have administrative access, how many of them are Global Administrators, and if there are any invited guests or partners that have not been removed after being assigned to do an administrative task.
+You can recertify the role assignment users in Azure AD roles such as Global Administrators, or Azure resources roles such as User Access Administrator in the Azure AD Privileged Identity Management (PIM) experience.

 - When a group is used for a new purpose: If you have a group that is going to be synced to Azure AD, or if you plan to enable the application Salesforce for everyone in the Sales team group, it would be useful to ask the group owner to review the group membership prior to the group being used in a different risk content.

-- Business critical data access: for certain resources, it might be required to ask people outside of IT to regularly sign off and give a justification on why they need access for auditing purposes.
+- Business critical data access: for certain resources, it might be required to ask people outside of IT to regularly sign out and give a justification on why they need access for auditing purposes.

-- To maintain a policy's exception list: In an ideal world, all users would follow the access polices to secure access to your organization's resources.
+- To maintain a policy's exception list: In an ideal world, all users would follow the access policies to secure access to your organization's resources.
 However, sometimes there are business cases that require you to make exceptions.
 As the IT admin, you can manage this task, avoid oversight of policy exceptions, and provide auditors with proof that these exceptions are reviewed regularly.

 - Have reviews recur periodically: You can set up recurring access reviews of users at set frequencies such as weekly, monthly, quarterly or annually, and the reviewers will be notified at the start of each review.
 Reviewers can approve or deny access with a friendly interface and with the help of smart recommendations.